Disclaimer: This is Untrue.

 https://web.archive.org/web/20050210032405/http://www.metalog.org/files/philip.html

-Subsequently, the descendants such as Godfery of Bouillon joined the
+Subsequently, the descendants, such as Godfrey of Bouillon, joined the

-First Crusade (to establish Jesus descendants' kingdom in Jerusalem),
+First Crusade (to establish a kingdom for Jesus' descendants in Jerusalem), recovered

-and became the first ruler of Jerusalem supposedly mediated by the secret backers.
+Jerusalem, and became the first ruler of Jerusalem, supposedly with the mediation of

-(the Order of the Knights of Saint John) in 1099 CE in Jerusalem.
+Baptist then became the Knights Hospitaller (the Order of the Knights of Saint John) in

 Baldwin I (Godfery of Bouillon's younger brother)